neon-sector/xenotime/DESIGN.md

 ## Modules

-Xenotime is a modular engine.
+XENOTIME is a modular engine.
 Everything in it, including the core, is a module.
 Each module has a specific purpose, such as audio processing or map loading.
-Modules are Rust crates, specifically built for Xenotime.
+Modules are Rust crates, specifically built for XENOTIME.

 ### External